 The Marine and Estuarine Science Program (MESP) is a specialization within the Environmental Science and Biology programs, and it is jointly offered by the Dept of Biology, College of the Environment, and Shannon Point Marine Center.
 Please see the MESP program website for differences in program requirements for MESP specialization in Biology versus Environmental Science.

 Additional Application Requirements

 - Three (3) Letters of Reference

-- Statement of Purpose: The statement of purpose is a chance to show who you are beyond what is contained in your transcripts and your GRE report.
+- Statement of Purpose: The statement of purpose is a chance to show who you are beyond what is contained in your transcripts.
 Reviewers will use it to evaluate your experience, goals, motivation, enthusiasm, and research interests.
 Your statement gives you an opportunity to explain anything in your “data” that may be unclear to the reader.
 You can highlight your strong points, particularly if they are not adequately expressed in your other materials.
 You can also discuss weaknesses in your record.
 This isn’t a chance to make excuses; instead, candidly discuss any extenuating circumstances that may help the reviewer to understand your background.
 Your statement will be read by a review committee and by potential faculty advisers.
 Be sure to give some indication of the topic(s) you wish to pursue in graduate school and what adviser(s) you would like to work with.
 Your application will be stronger if you have actually communicated with those individuals beforehand and know that they are accepting students.
 You do not have to know your precise thesis topic; it is good to be flexible.
 However, it is inadequate to simply state that you like the oceans.
 Advisers like applicants who have thought about their future, know something about the field, and have developed their own interests.
 There is no set length for the statement of purpose.
 Half a page is too short; 4 pages is probably too long.
 Make sure the statement is well written, as reviewers will use it to assess your writing ability.
 Use good structure and vigorously edit out grammatical errors, spelling mistakes and typos.
 It generally helps to have someone else (a friend, colleague, or professor) read and critique the statement.